AndreiCristianEne/Products/README.md

 I also exported the mongo database in a json format, and pasted it in the "exported_db.json" file.

-To use the app, the server needs to be ran.
+To use the app, the dependencies need to be installed, the app needs to be build and the server needs to be ran.

+-- npm install (installs the depenndencies from package.json) -- npm run build (creates a build folder that will be served by the app) -- node / nodemon server.js (starts the server on ports 4000, now the app can be viewed on localhost:4000) -- npm run cypress:open (optional, runs the created test suite)